 Use the Scanner wisely and try not to use it too much on Hard Difficulty, the Alien can here the Scanner beep noise, especially if you are hiding in a locker, the Alien might just stay in the area longer.

-Will not lie… I died many times; So much so that I got achievement out of it, the game will punish you at every turn, every area is designed to make your journey as difficult to complete as possible like true horror game.
-Alien Isolation satisfyingly want to work against you at all times, this is no “Call of Duty Action Game”, this is “Survival Horror” remember that when you start playing otherwise you might not make it to the credits-end.
+Will not lie… I died many times and got achievement out of it, the game will punish you at every turn, every area is designed to make your journey as difficult to complete as possible like true horror game.
+Alien Isolation satisfyingly wants to work against you at all times, this is no “Call of Duty Action Game”, this is “Survival Horror” remember that when you start playing otherwise you might not make it to the credits-end.

-Objectives: Are done in such way you will end up having to do multiple things in one area and might end up finding yourself back tracking allot; When a door cannot be opened due to a faulty power generator, or a password is needed from access terminal.
+Are done in such way you will end up having to do multiple things in one area and might end up finding yourself back tracking allot when a door cannot be opened due to a faulty power generator, or a password is needed from access terminal.
 Might need to hack into something and complete a mini-game, this add’s so much tension to the game, the last thing you want to do is back track when a Exenomorph hiding in the vents or stomping around.